mois-ilya/ton-wallet-deeplinks/standart.md

 - DNS address that cannot be resolved → reject.
 - Duplicate parameters → reject.
 - Unknown parameters → reject.

+> By default, any parameter value that does not conform to its declared type or format in the Quick Reference (e.g., non‑integer `amount`/`exp`, malformed `bin`/`init`, invalid `jetton` address) MUST be treated as invalid and rejected.

 > **User messaging**: Implementations may display errors like _“Invalid parameters”_ for invalid combinations.